 Yet this is hidden at times,

 or covered over by hatred, envy, fear or other negative things.

 So, with with mindful patience

 to pure consciousness

 with the patience of passive resistance.

-When we have a patient open-mind, we better recognize this essence within lived experiences.
+When we have a patient open-mind, we better recognize this essence we share circulating within lived experiences.

 ~ namasté, Leah J. 🕊